3rdIteration/btcrecover/docs/Usage_Examples/2022-04-02_Seed_Tokenlist_TokenBlocks/example_seed_tokenlist_tokenblocks.md

 {% include "tokengroups_tokenlist.txt" %}
 ```

-You can see in this tokenlist that there are a few blocks of tokens that we are sure are in the correct order, as well as a few extra/single words.
+You can see in this tokenlist that there are a few blocks of tokens that we are sure are in the correct order, (Including a positional anchor for one of the groups of seed words) as well as a few extra/single words.

 And is run with the following command (Will find a result in a few minutes)
 ```